PKTwentyTwo/random-python-projects/SudokuSolver/README.md

 700031065

 Zeroes represent blank squares, and numbers represent filled in squares.
-Then run the script, solver.py, and its output will resemble the following:
+Then run the script, solver.py, and its output will resemble the following (again, with line breaks for the grid instead of spaces):

 Succeeded in 3 iterations and 0.0588 seconds.
 Solved without trial and error!